SYNOPSIS

 -resp_no_certs -

-does not include any certificates in the OCSP response.
+Don't include any certificates in the OCSP response.

 -resp_key_id -

-identify the signer certificate using the key ID, default is to use the subject name.
+Identify the signer certificate using the key ID, default is to use the subject name.

 -port portnum-